SiFTW/MitchellLabWebsite/content/home/hero.md

 **The Mitchell Lab is hiring**

-Come and work on tackling cancer with systems biology, in the beautiful and diverse city of Brighton.
+Come and work as part of a prestigious UKRI Future Leaders Fellowship team, tackling cancer with systems biology, in the beautiful and diverse city of Brighton.
 We're currently hiring multiple postdocs:

-2 x entirely computational,
+1 x entirely computational,

 1x 50/50 wet and dry lab.